When It Comes to Celebrating St. Valentine’s Day, I’m The Grinch

-Valentine’s Day is almost here and it’s time to get ready for all those school Valentine’s Day parties.
+St. Valentine’s Day is here and it’s time for all those school Valentine’s Day parties.
 When I was a kid, I loved my school Valentine exchange with the excited gluttony-prone heart of a child.
-I was especially impressed by any kid whose parent let them buy valentines branded with Disney characters or Scooby-Doo.
+I was especially impressed by any kid whose parent let them buy Valentine branded with Disney characters or Scooby-Doo.
 And the very best valentines were the ones that came with candy attached.

-But kids these days have high expectations for this holiday centered around love that has become a holiday centered around junk-food indulgence, second only to Halloween.
-My four kids now have Valentine’s Day parties at dance class, cub scouts, girl scouts, religious education, AND school.
-Even my eight-month-old has a Valentine’s Day party at her Parents Day Out program.
+But this holiday that is supposed to celebrate marital love has become a holiday centered around junk-food indulgence, second only to Halloween.
+My kids now have Valentine’s Day parties at dance class, scouts, religious education, AND school.
+Even my eight-month-old had a Valentine’s Day party.
 It seems so absurd—we are still advancing her through baby food vegetables yet people at school are giving her Dora the Explorer candy hearts.
-And then there are treats from both grandmas, great-grandma, Aunt Susan… Should I even bother to make dinner during Valentine’s week?
+And then there are free treats from relatives, the bank, even the pediatrician… Should I even bother to make dinner during Valentine’s week?

 For a few years, I tried to get my kids to give out fancy hand-made Valentines without treats attached.
 Only Grandma seemed to appreciate this approach.

 So then we tried almost-healthy Valentine treats such as fruit snacks and granola bars, until my kindergartener told me that kids in his class just threw them out.

 We had slightly more success with non-edible treats such as stickers, but I am still peeling heart stickers from three years ago off my kitchen chairs.

 And so here we are again… time to make the Valentines.